Smugpng/Smugpng/README.md

 - 👋 Hi, I’m @Smugpng
-- 👀 I'm an Aspiring Tech/Game Designer
+- 👀 I'm an Aspiring Technical Game Designer and Programmer
-- 🌱 I’m currently learning how to use Blueprints, and making projects in Unity!
+- 🌱 I’m currently making games using Unity and Unreal!

 <!---